You can modify the privacy of your book or the chapters within it at any time. Read on to learn about:

 The global privacy setting affects whether or not readers can access your webbook on Pressbooks.
 You can set your book’s global privacy to private or public:

-- Public books can be accessed by anyone.
+- Public books can be viewed by anyone with the URL.
 When a book’s global privacy is set to public, you can adjust the chapter level privacy to control who sees what content.

 There are two places to set the global privacy for your book: